Your First Steps to Planning a Fall Festival for Families!

-Do you remember the annual fair coming to your home town?
-Or maybe it was more like a small town carnival?
+Do you remember the annual fair coming to your hometown?
+Maybe it was more like a small town carnival?
 How about your community throwing an annual Fall Festival?

-This year you can be the talk of your community.
+This year, you can be the talk of your community.
 You can throw the best Fall Festival that will bring back memories of strolling through strings of twinkly lights with a stick of cotton candy in hand.
-Here are your first 3 easy steps to throwing a fabulous Fall Festival for families in your neighborhood!
+Here are your first three easy steps to throwing a fabulous Fall Festival for families in your neighborhood!

 1. Decide on a maximum capacity guest list.
 Do you have the time energy or budget to host 200 guests?
 If not, scale back and decide early how many you can realistically plan for.
-If you guest list turns out to be you and 6 other families… great!
+If your guest list turns out to be you and six other families… great!
 There is no harm in a small guest list.
-You can do things with smaller guest list that you may not be able to pull off with a large guests list.
+You can do things with a smaller guest list that you may not be able to pull off with a large guest list.
 Bobbing for apples for instance.
-Create your final guests list and send out invitations early.
+Create your final guest list and send out invitations early.

 3. Choose a decorating theme.
-Apples and Pumpkins aren’t the only Fall options.
-Fall colors go warmer and use deeper tones but they don’t al turn orange.
+Apples and pumpkins aren’t the only fall options.
+Fall colors go warmer and use deeper tones, but they don’t all turn orange.
 Feel confident choosing a decorating theme that uses teal and purple and even gold or silver.
-Just be sure you choose the deepest tones on the color chart.
-And Do make it fun for the kids.
-While some typical choice for fall decor include wreaths and fall leaves, you can be brave and choose something others may not have thought of like a Treasure Hunt Theme, with treasure chests and mix jewel tones.
-Or possibly a outdoors/camping theme with more deep colors of green and maroon.
+Just be sure you choose the deepest tones on the color chart and do make it fun for the kids.
+While some typical choice for fall decor includes wreaths and fall leaves, you can be brave and choose something others may not have thought of, like a Treasure Hunt theme with treasure chests and mix jewel tones, or possibly an outdoors/camping theme with more deep colors of green and maroon.
 You may want to stick to tradition and focus your decor on pumpkins and fall leaves.
-Great.
 Have fun with color and don’t be afraid to think outside the box.

-When you plan your Fall Festival, there are so many details to consider, it’s easy to get lost in the mix.
-So plan ahead, get professional help, book any rentals early enough, see prices and options fro everything you need.
-Planning is the key and asking around for options and tips may help you in your unique needs make sure every little thing is handled properly.
+When you plan your Fall Festival, there are so many details to consider, and it’s easy to get lost in the mix.
+So plan ahead, get professional help, book any rentals early enough, and see prices and options for everything you need.
+Planning is the key, and asking around for options and tips may help you with your unique needs, making sure every little thing is handled properly.